-4. Who S Should Read This Policy

 Faculty and Staff

 Students

 On-campus resident/dorm Students

-5. Relate d Documents and References

-Faculty Handbook

-Student Handbook

-Residents Handbook
+Faculty Handbook Student Handbook Residents Handbook

-6. Histor y

 Policy Title: Faculty and Staff Parking Permit Policy

 Policy Number: ROFM.1700.4

 The Parking Permit Policy at North American University establishes on-campus regulations for all vehicles.
 The policy is applicable to all faculty and staff and each vehicle driven on campus.
 The University has designated parking for visitors and visitors are required to use the designated assigned parking for scheduled visits.